-The ammonia test is primarily used to help investigate the cause of changes in behavior and consciousness.
-It may be ordered, along with other tests such as glucose, electrolytes, and kidney and liver function tests, to help diagnose the cause of a coma of unknown origin or to help support the diagnosis of Reye's syndrome or hepatic encephalopathy caused by various liver diseases.
+An ammonia test may be ordered, along with other tests such as glucose, electrolytes, and kidney and liver function tests, to help diagnose the cause of a coma or to help support the diagnosis of Reye syndrome or hepatic encephalopathy caused by various liver diseases.
 An ammonia level may also be ordered to help diagnose a rare urea cycle defect and to evaluate the severity of the condition.

-Some doctors use the ammonia test to monitor the effectiveness of treatment of hepatic encephalopathy, but there is not widespread agreement on its clinical utility.
-Since hepatic encephalopathy can be caused by the build-up of a variety of toxins in the blood and brain, blood ammonia levels correlate poorly with the degree of impairment.
+Some healthcare practitioners use the ammonia test to monitor the effectiveness of treatment of hepatic encephalopathy, but there is not widespread agreement on its clinical utility.
+Since hepatic encephalopathy can be caused by the build-up of a variety of toxins in the blood and brain, blood ammonia levels correlate poorly with the severity of the condition.

-An ammonia test may be ordered on a newborn when symptoms such as irritability, vomiting, lethargy, and seizures arise in the first few days after birth.
-It may be performed when a child develops these symptoms about a week following a viral illness, such as influenza or a cold, when the doctor suspects that the child may have Reye's syndrome.
+An ammonia test may be performed when a child develops these same symptoms about a week following a viral illness, such as influenza or chickenpox, or when a healthcare practitioner suspects that the child may have Reye syndrome.

 When adults experience mental changes, disorientation, sleepiness, or lapse into a coma and may have liver disease or kidney failure, an ammonia level may be ordered to help evaluate the cause of the change in consciousness.
-In people with stable liver disease, an ammonia level may be ordered, along with other liver function tests, when someone suddenly "takes a turn for the worse" and becomes more acutely ill.
+In people with stable liver disease, an ammonia level may be ordered, along with other liver function tests, when a person suddenly becomes more acutely ill.

-A significantly increased concentration of ammonia in the blood indicates that the body is not effectively metabolizing and eliminating ammonia and it may be the cause of the person's signs and symptoms.
+A significantly increased concentration of ammonia in the blood indicates that the body is not effectively processing and eliminating ammonia and it may be the cause of the person's signs and symptoms.

 In infants, an extremely high level is associated with an inherited urea cycle enzyme deficiency or defect but may also be seen with hemolytic disease of the newborn.
 Moderate short-lived increases in ammonia are relatively common in newborns, where the level may rise and fall without causing noticeable symptoms.
 (For more about urea cycle disorders, see the Related Pages tab.)

-An increased ammonia level and decreased glucose level may indicate the presence of Reye's syndrome in symptomatic children and adolescents.
+An increased ammonia level and decreased glucose level may indicate the presence of Reye syndrome in symptomatic children and teens.
 An increased concentration may also indicate a previously undiagnosed enzymatic defect of the urea cycle.

-In children and adults, an elevated ammonia level may also indicate liver or kidney damage has impacted the body's ability to clear ammonia and that the brain may be affected.
-Frequently, an acute or chronic illness will act as a trigger, increasing ammonia levels to the point that an affected person has difficulty clearing them.
+In children and adults, an elevated ammonia level may indicate that severe liver or kidney damage has impacted the body's ability to clear ammonia and that the brain may be affected.
+Frequently, an acute or chronic illness will act as a trigger, increasing ammonia levels to the point that an affected person has difficulty clearing the ammonia.